 Day 1

-Marilù Mastrogiovanni - creator and director Forum of Mediterranean Women Journalists
+Marilù Mastrogiovanni – founder of the Forum of Mediterranean Women Journalists

 Speakers: